tinakiedaisch/bait_design_from_orthologs/README.md

 ```
 ### 09.2 mark introns with @

-with this python script all clolums that have 'N' in the reference and gaps '-' in the other taxa will be replaced with '@'.
-This is done to make sure to split the complete exon in cases where the introns of the reference don't align with the other taxa.
+With this python script all clolums that have 'N' in the reference and gaps '-' in the other taxa will be replaced with '@'.
+This is done to split the complete exon in cases where the introns of the reference don't align with the other taxa.

 ```python
 import sys